Cloaked9000/frnetlib/README.md

 float age;
 packet >> str1 >> age >> str2;
 ```
 Effectively the reverse of sending packets.
-We call fr::TcpSocket::receive, passing it a fr::Packet object, to receive a packet, and then extract the data in the same order that we packed it.
+We call fr::TcpSocket::receive, passing it a fr::Packet object, to receive a packet, and then extract the data in the same order that we packed it. fr::Socket::receive is blocking by default, but you can toggle this using fr::Socket::set_blocking().
+If the socket is blocking when you call receive, it will wait until data has been received before returning.
+If the socket is non-blocking, then it will return immediately, even if the socket is not ready to receive data.
+If the socket is non-blocking and is not ready to receive data when you call receive, then it will return a fr::Socket::Status::WouldBlock value.

 # A simple HTTP server: